joshuagenders/Lupi/Readme.md

 `TimeSpan` objects returned from test methods will be used as the duration value in test results.
 Any value type will be serialised with `toString()`, and other types will be JSON serialised.
 Exceptions are also JSON serialised.

+## Open Workload
+Whenever throughput is specified, an open workload is created.
+Threads will wait and execute as fast as possible.

+If `concurrency.openWorkload` is `true`, then the concurrency phases are ignored and Lupi will try and allocate as many threads as it needs to in order to reach desired tests per second, within the `concurrency.minThreads` and `concurrency.maxThreads` limits.

+When concurrency phases are provided, then the number of threads is determined by the phases, and threads will wait until they are permitted to execute.
+In both scenarios, setting thread levels too low will result in a closed workload as new thread allocation will not be possible.